 Your herculean uncle, who is not your mother’s brother, has locked the door to your mother’s bedroom.
 This is how you sell your sister, and stare at the detailed woodwork that is the door.
 You stand there listening to the muffled sounds on the other side.

 “who let you in?”

-But behind you, Uncle Seba is approaching.
-Tonight, you have prepared.
-And this time you won’t need to guard the door, steadying the beat of your heart or the rush of blood to your head.
-Don’t greet him.
-You will be considered presumptuous.
-Steady your breathing, as this is your mother’s house as it is yours.
-It is small, a kitchen, a bedroom, a living area and a veranda.
-The living area is equally small with decade old furniture and peeling paint.
+You will greet him, won’t you?
+Pretending for a moment that you don’t have your sister immured in the bedroom of your deceased mother.
+And he will marvel in silence at your sartorial elegance, side swept coiffure, that light skin and pink of your lips.
+You notice his eyes before they turn away.
+Then you look around the house and think it is small; a kitchen, a bedroom, a living area and a veranda.
+The living area is even smaller, with decade old furniture and peeling paint.
 There are no photographs behind french doors sitting pretty in their frames.
-Not of you, your mother, your sister, or the man whose semen slipped into your mother that one time, and then again before your sister was born.
-It doesn’t echo when you speak in the way it did when your mother was alive.
-You ask yourself why every memory of her is clouded with emptiness and want?
+Not of you, your mother, your sister, or the man whose semen slipped into your mother that one time, and then again you want to believe, before your sister was born.
+It doesn’t echo in emptiness and want as it did when your mother was alive.

 “How was school today?”

-He has been having dreams, dreams of reaching down his wife’s throat and pulling forth life from her overweight body.
+“He has been having dreams, dreams of reaching down his wife’s throat and pulling forth life from her overweight body.
 His son pilfers scrap metal in his free time.
-And he feels he has failed as a father.
+And he feels he has failed as a father”

 Your mother would be proud, black boy.
 See how you put food before your fourteen year old sister, and bring healing to broken men in the darkness of her bedroom.
 And a year later, when your regular client Uncle Seba, now turned widower, comes with wine for your sister’s hand, you will beat him to a pulp in front of your mother’s home, because Marriage is not profitable.